-One of the key topics in this direction is Physical Human-Robot Collaboration (PHRC) since in real-world tasks robots are expected to share living/work space with humans and physically interact with them.
+One of the key topics in this direction is Physical Human-Robot Collaboration (PHRC) since, in real-world tasks, robots are expected to share living/work space with humans and physically interact with them.
 Such collaboration can be either to assist healthy humans in industrial, household, and even space exploration tasks, or they can assist injured patients through Biomechanics-aware Robotic Physiotherapy.
-To facilitate PHRC at a distance, Teleimpedance is a key topic that enables humans can operate and collaborate with robots remotely so that they can perform physical tasks at a distance (e.g., either remote tasks such as inspection & maintenance or remote robotic physiotherapy).
-Finally, to be able to design robot control systems for effective PHRC, we need to understand how humans physically behave, thus complementary research into Human Motor Control adds crucial insights and closes the loop in terms of the overarching research vision.
+To facilitate PHRC at a distance, Teleimpedance is a key topic that enables humans to remotely operate, teach, and collaborate with robots to perform physical tasks at a distance (e.g., either remote tasks such as inspection & maintenance or remote robotic physiotherapy).
+Finally, to be able to design robot control systems for effective PHRC, we need to understand how humans physically behave; thus, complementary research into Human Motor Control adds crucial insights and closes the loop in terms of the overarching research vision.

 One of my main areas of expertise is physical human-robot collaboration, where my group focuses on how to make robots understand human intentions and then control their physical actions in order to facilitate collaborative task executions.
 In this direction, the key element is to incorporate human behaviour and biomechanical models into the robot control system that enable real-time insight into human goals, internal states and ergonomics.
 Furthermore, we often incorporate machine learning methods that enable robots to gain new skills online while collaborating with humans.
 The main application areas we explore are collaborative manufacturing (e.g., assembly, polishing, sawing, etc.) and assistance in elderly care through the use of collaborative robots and exoskeletons.